M0kcry/Notes-THM/Complete-Beginner-Path/Cryptography/John-The-Ripper.md

 There are many different wordlists out there, a good collection to use can be found in the **SecLists** repository.
 There are a few places you can look for wordlists on your attacking system of choice, we will quickly run through where you can find them.

+Wordlists can be found here : `/usr/share/wordlists` directory.

+If not, use this : `sudo apt get seclists` to download the seclists repository.

+If you are not using any of the above distributions, you can get the rockyou.txt wordlist from the SecLists repository under the `/Passwords/Leaked-Databases` subsection.
+You may need to extract it from `.tar.gz` format, using `tar xvzf rockyou.txt.tar.gz`.